 Complications and Long-Term Prognosis

-There’s no doubt that losing weight is the key to achieving optimal health, wellness, and wellbeing.
+There’s no doubt that losing weight is the key to achieving optimal health, wellness, and well-being.
 The decision that each patient faces is: How best to achieve those goals with weight-loss surgery?

+More specifically, many patients who research these surgeries on their own or in consultation with their healthcare providers conclude that a gastric sleeve is the way to go.
 We must keep in mind that, as with all surgeries, there are benefits and risks to be considered before opting for bariatric surgery.
 However, complications are rare as is the mortality rate.

 We’ve found that about 70% of patients lose half their excess weight and keep it off for at least 10 years.
-So, in addition to losing weight quickly after gastric sleeve, adjustable gastric band, Roux-en-Y gastric bypass surgery, or another surgical procedure, patients tend to keep it off.
+So, in addition to losing weight quickly after a gastric sleeve, adjustable gastric band, Roux-en-Y gastric bypass surgery, or another surgical procedure, patients tend to keep it off.

 Undergoing weight loss surgery is a time for you to rethink your life and take hold of it!
 Find someone or a group of people that will help be an encouragement for you during this time.
 Support during your new weight loss journey is one of the key ways to stay successful.

-Our highly trained team of bariatric surgeons and other health care professionals at WeightWise understands that you might feel overwhelmed at starting this new lifestyle.
+Our highly trained team of bariatric surgeons and other healthcare professionals at WeightWise understands that you might feel overwhelmed at starting this new lifestyle.
 Contact us today for information on how you can get started or learn if gastric sleeve surgery is right for you.